ZoomTen/splash-rx/README.md

 **Splash Rescues Friday RX** is a remake of an older game titled "*Ninja Splash Rescues Friday*" a.k.a "*Ninja Splash Saves Friday*" by [TJ-Otter / Nyro46](http://tj-otter.deviantart.com) circa 2010.

-The game is currently still a **work in progress**, but a demo should be released sometime soon.
+The game is currently still a **work in progress**, though a demo has been released.
 Note that many of the sprites haven't been finished, so a lot of them are currently placeholder sprites (or old sprites from the original game).

 Also I decided to post the source on GitHub for no reason.
 Yum.